Overview

 - Participate in the Graduate Medical Education curriculum, as needed

-- Submit a project (e.g. findings from an archival study or project based on a faculty member’s active research, literature review, etc.) for presentation or publication.
+- Participate in research via submission of a project (e.g. findings from an archival study or project based on a faculty member’s active research, literature review, etc.) for presentation or publication with submission occurring by the end of the first year—Fellows interested in designing an original research project should aim for their study proposal to be finalized by the end of the first year.

-Year 2- Informed by their first-year experiences, fellows will complete a one-year major rotation working with their primary population of interest (i.e., children or adults).
+Year 2- Informed by their first-year experiences, fellows will then spend an entire year focused on working with their primary developmental emphasis (i.e., children or adults).

 - Throughout their second year, fellows are expected to...